yhpf/Capstone-General_Assembly/README.md

 ## Jupyter Notebook 15 - comparing_models
-Status: in progress
+Status: First version done

 This notebook include:
 - Take code from notebook 12 (remove stuff that do not need to be there)
-- Run the models 3 times with different random sees (24, 42, 57) to get 3 different R2-scores
+- Run the models 3 times with different random sees (24, 45, 93) to get 3 different R2-scores
-- Take the STD of the 3 R2-scores and make error bars for the different models.
+- Take the STD of the 3 R2-scores and average R2-score, and make error bars for the different models.

 ## Jupyter Notebook 16 - visuals_final_data